ModelOriented/shapviz/README.md

 ![](man/figures/README-force.svg)

 ## More to Discover

-Check-out the vignettes.
-They cover topics like:
+Check-out the vignettes for topics like:

 - How to work with other SHAP packages like {fastshap}, {kernelshap} or {treeshap}?
 - SHAP interactions.